daily-co/react-native-daily-js-playground/README.md

 ----

-### Room Configuration
+### Room configuration

 To keep things simple, a pre-existing demo Daily.co room is used.
-If you would like to use one of your own rooms, update the object returned in `/DailyPlayground/api.ts`.
+To use one of your own rooms, update the object returned in `/DailyPlayground/api.ts`.

 ```js
 async function createRoom(): Promise<{ url: string }> {